kulmajaba/figma-better-color-picker/README.md

 ## Roadmap

+- ToolTip hover behavior when alt-tabbing back to the window with a modal open
+- Delete ToolTips prevent proper resizing in plugin mode due to them becoming visible during contrast color deletion

 - Heading for contrast table
   - Mention WCAG somewhere in there (build support for other contrast calculations)
 - Label color input components when there is enough space?